stackchain/stackchain/README.md

-### Hey there, I'm Juliano but my friends call me stacky 👋
+### Hey there, I'm Juliano but you can call me stacky 👋

 I'm a **Software Engineer** focused on DLT technologies.